r-multiverse/help/README.md

 # How to edit or remove packages

 To edit or remove one or more packages, submit a pull request to edit the files in the [`packages`](https://github.com/r-releases/r-releases/tree/main/packages) folder.
+To protect the package ecosystem, these kinds of pull requests are always flagged for manual review and never automatically merged.

 # Reviewing package contributions and edits